Welcome to Council District 5 where our highly trained professional staff is ready to help you with a variety of issues and problem solving.

 Jay Greenstein | Chief Field & Transportation Deputy | WDO

 Jay Greenstein is Councilmember Paul Koretz’s Chief Field and Transportation Deputy stationed at the Western District Office.
-Jay is responsible for tracking, briefing, and staffing the Councilmember on district transportation issues such as the Westside Subway Extension, the Expo light rail, the Wilshire Bus Rapid Transit, and the I-405 Sepulveda Pass HOV lane projects.
+Jay is responsible for tracking, briefing, and staffing the Councilmember on district transportation issues such as the Westside Subway Extension currently under construction and the study for the future Sepulveda Blvd. corridor project.
 Jay is also involved in tracking bike lane and bikeway projects in the district.
-He is the district liaison for the Westside Cities Coalition of Governments (COG) and to the West LA Traffic Committee.
-He works on a variety of other issues impacting the district and the Jewish community.
+He has served as the district liaison for the Westside Cities Coalition of Governments (COG) and the San Fernando Valley (COG).
+He works on a variety of other issues impacting the district.

 Jasmine Shamolian | Westwood Field Deputy and Policy Deputy| WDO